luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ![Process_ Empathize](https://user-images.githubusercontent.com/349454/193654328-5f46b73a-2f77-41e1-b136-0b812e7386dc.png)

-### We lacked understanding in customer wants, needs and expectations.
+### We lacked an understanding of customer wants, needs and expectations.

 - Current frustrations and pain points?
-- What did they really want?
+- What did they want?
-- What did they really need?
+- What did they need?

-First we needed to gain clarity on what frustrates our customers the most.
+First, we needed to gain clarity on what frustrates our customers the most.

 I used Miro, an online collaborative whiteboard platform to facilitate these remote workshops.